oscal-compass/compliance-trestle/docs/trestle_author.md

 You may filter by a combination of a profile and a list of component names.

+As with the other related author commands, if an existing destination file already exists, it is not updated if no changes would be made.

 For more details on its usage please see [the ssp authoring tutorial](https://ibm.github.io/compliance-trestle/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring).